Smriti1996/conversational_ai_group_number_103/README.md

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│ Question: What was PayPal's total revenue in 2023?         │
+│ Question: What was Apple's total revenue in 2023?         │
 ├─────────────────────────────────────────────────────────────┤
 │                                                             │
 │ 🔍 RAG System Response:                                    │
 │ ─────────────────────────                                  │
-│ Answer: "PayPal's total revenue in 2023 was $29.8 billion, │
+│ Answer: "Apple's total revenue in 2023 was $29.8 billion, │
 │ representing a 12% increase from $26.5 billion in 2022.    │
 │ This growth was primarily driven by increased transaction  │
 │ volume and expansion in digital payment adoption."         │